turingschool/md_launch_curriculum/Mod2/Lessons/Week4/IntroToORM.md

 We've already seen some of the benefits of an ORM in action!

-Instead of having to write SQL to build our database and tables, we used our ORM to build the tables for us based on our classes and their relationships.
+Instead of having to write SQL to build our database and tables, we used our ORM to build the tables based on our classes and their relationships.

-Tomorrow we'll learn how we can also use the power of an ORM to easily performing CRUD operations on our database (e.g. Add plants, select specific plants, modify plants, delete plants) in console application!
+Tomorrow we'll learn how we can also use the power of an ORM to easily performing CRUD operations on our database (e.g. Add plants, select specific plants, modify plants, delete plants) in our console application!

 We'll also learn how to run more advanced queries on the data in our database using LINQ syntax.